red-blox/zap/docs/config/functions.md

 ### `call`

-This field determines how the event is listened to on the server.
+This field determines how the function is listened to on the server.
 The function will take the `args` as parameters and return `rets`.

-- `Async` events can be listened to by one function, and they are called asynchronously.
+- `Async` functions can be listened to by one function, and they are called asynchronously.
-- `Sync` events can be listened to by one function, and they are called synchronously.
+- `Sync` functions can be listened to by one function, and they are called synchronously.

 ::: danger
-Synchronous events are not recommended, and should only be used when performance is critical.
+Synchronous functions are not recommended, and should only be used when performance is critical.

-- If a synchronous event callback yields it will cause **undefined and game-breaking behavior**.
+- If a synchronous function callback yields it will cause **undefined and game-breaking behavior**.
-- If a synchronous event callback errors it will cause **the packet to be dropped**.
+- If a synchronous function callback errors it will cause **the packet to be dropped**.

-Use synchronous events with extreme caution.
+Use synchronous functions with extreme caution.
 :::

 ### `args`